ElektraInitiative/libelektra/doc/dev/error-handling.md

 occur that ultimately have an impact for the user.
 One example for such an error is that hard disc space is exhausted.
-For a library it is necessary to pass information about the facts and circumstances to the user because the user wants to be informed why a requested action failed.
+For a library it is necessary to pass information about the facts and circumstances to the user, because the user wants to be informed why a requested action failed.
 So Elektra gathers all information in these situations.
 We call this resulting information **error information** or **warning information** depending on the severity.

-If the occurred error is critical and ultimately causes a situation that the post conditions cannot be fulfilled we say that Elektra comes into a **faulty state**.
+If the error is critical and ultimately causes a situation in which the post conditions cannot be fulfilled we say that Elektra is in a **faulty state**.
 Such a faulty state will change the control flow inside Elektra completely.
 Elektra is unable to resolve the problem without assistance.
 After cleaning up resources, a faulty state leads